shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

 - `download.py`: download the files, process them, and convert them to .npy format.
 - `modules.py`: include model architecture (UNet).
 - `dataset.py`: load and preprocess Nifti format data files.
-- `train.py`: train, validate, and test UNet models
+- `train.py`: train, validate, and test UNet models.
 - `predict.py`: Show how to use a trained model for inference.
+- `test_driver.py`: calls and runs algorithm.
 - `README.md`: Project documentation.

 ## Steps to Run the Project